alaasmagi/plc-booking-interface/README.md

 * Use the existing backend endpoints or create new ones for dynamic data fetching.

 ## Known Limitations
-* No support for recurring bookings directly through the UI.
+* No support for recurring bookings directly through the interface's own UI.
 * Application is not optimized for heavy concurrent user loads (as it currently serves purpose in only one classroom).

 ## Scaling possibilities